Mark Kermode: Early life

+Kermode's mother was a GP, who was born in Douglas, Isle of Man, and practised in Golders Green, north London.
+His father, the son of a travelling flour salesman, worked in the London Hospital in Whitechapel.
+His grandmother was Swiss German.
 He was raised as a Methodist, and later became a member of the Church of England.
-His parents divorced when he was in his early 20s and he subsequently changed his surname to his mother's maiden name by deed poll.
+His parents divorced when he was in his early twenties, and he subsequently changed his surname to his Manx mother's maiden name by deed poll.
 He earned his PhD in English at the University of Manchester in 1991, writing a thesis on horror fiction.